tc39/notes/meetings/2019-06/june-5.md

 PDL: Question comes back to champions/proponents of that proposal.
 Is than an option to do?

-MS: This is our todo 1), believe at stage 2 we need to deal with it.
+MLS: This is our todo 1), believe at stage 2 we need to deal with it.
 Think it's premature at stage 1.
 First time we hear about your proposal.

 DE: happy to hear more with more time.